 Gaudi was one of the founders of the Modernista (also known as Catalan Modernism or Modernisme) movement, which began in the late 19th century during a period of urbanization and Catalan nationalism.
-He and other Modernista architects such as Lluis Domenech i Montaner and Josep Puig i Cadafalch (see below) transformed Barcelona with their unusual structures.
-Modernista’s sinuous forms and colorful decorations drew on natural motifs and organic structures in ways similar to the contemporaneous movements of Art Nouveau in Belgium and France, the Secession in Austria and Jugendstil in Germany.
+He and other Modernista architects, such as Lluis Domenech i Montaner and Josep Puig i Cadafalch (see below), transformed Barcelona with their unusual structures.
+Modernista’s sinuous forms and colorful decorations drew on natural motifs and organic shapes in ways similar to the contemporaneous movements of Art Nouveau in Belgium and France, the Secession in Austria and Jugendstil in Germany.

 The Sagrada Familia is an eclectic combination of Modernista and Gothic styles.
 It has five naves, multiple aisles and chapels, 18 bell towers and three facades, each dedicated to a different time in the life of Jesus.

 Inside, Gaudi’s sparkling stained-glass windows and innovative twisting columns create the impression of a forest reaching toward the heavens.
 The lack of straight lines and right angles expresses Gaudi’s belief that the “straight line belongs to man, but the curved line belongs to God.”

 The Nativity Facade and the Crypt, where Gaudi is buried, along with six other buildings Gaudi designed in Barcelona, are together a UNESCO World Heritage Site.